Indispensable for improving work, working conditions and income

 The importance of consultation structures

-At global level, the trade union movement is still far from being heard when it comes to important socio-economic issues (such as combating poverty).
-In order to change this, CNV Internationaal raises the importance of consultative structures in strategic places.
+On a global level, trade unions still have a long way to go to be heard when it comes to important socio-economic issues (such as combating poverty).
+In order to change this, CNV Internationaal emphasises the importance of consultative structures in strategic places.

-CNV does this by participating whenever possible in bi- and tripartite consultations where international issues are discussed.
+CNV Internationaal does this by participating as often as possible in bi- and tripartite consultations where international issues are discussed.
 For example, the tripartite consultations of the International Labour Organisation ILO (a UN agency) and the annual conference of the ILO.